fabianonline/telegram_backup/README.md

 pay any more, but I will get a few percent of your purchase's worth from amazon.

+## Frequently asked questions
+### Why do I see error messages?
+The library I'm using to access Telegram has some small bugs.
+One of those is the display of meaningless (because they are being acted accordingly upon) error messages.
+Those include:
+* `Exception in thread "pool-x-thread-y" java.lang.Error:
+java.nio.channels.ClosedChannelException`
+* Something containing `AUTH_ERROR`
+You can just ignore these messages.

+Basically, if the tool is continuing to run after error messages are shown, you can just ignore the messages.
+Either way, even if Telegram_Backup would "miss" some files or messages, this will be detected at the next run of this program and then tried again.

+### Where do you save the files?
+The files are being saved in your User directory in a folder named `telegram_backup`.
+Under windows, this would typically be under `C:\Users\<username>\telegram_backup`.
+Linux users should look unter `/home/<username>/telegram_backup`.

+You can change this directory by supplying `--target <dir>` when calling Telegram_Backup.

+### What are those files and folders?
+In the folder `telegram_backup` is one folder named `stickers`, which will hold all sticker images you've received.
+Then there is a folder for each account, named after the phone number associated with that account.

+In these folders you will find `auth.dat` and `dc.dat`, which contain authentication data.
+There is `database.sqlite` which is a SQLite3 database containing all your messages and other data.
+The folder `files` contains all media files, named after the ID of the message they belong to.
+Last but not least the folder `export` contains exported data.

 ## Attribution
 This tool uses libraries from other developers which are covered by other licenses, which are: